SCTransNet: Spatial-channel Cross Transformer Network for Infrared Small Target Detection: Introduction

 Despite achieving satisfactory results, the aforementioned CNN-based approaches lack the ability to encode comprehensive attributes of the target, missing their discriminative features.
 To address that, MTU-Net~\cite{11} employs a multilevel Vision Transformer (ViT)-CNN hybrid encoder to exploit the spatial correlation among all encoded features for contextual information aggregation.
 However, a simple spatial ViT-CNN hybrid module is insufficient for understanding the global semantics of images, which makes high false alarms.
 To further dissect the issue, we illustrate the frameworks of ACM~\cite{7}, DNA-Net~\cite{8}, UIU-Net~\cite{10}, and MTU-Net~\cite{11} separately, along with visualizations of the attention maps from different decoder levels in Fig.~\ref{fig1}(c)-(f).
-We observe that false alarms occur when existing models direct their attention to localized regions of background clutters in high-level features.
+Given the input image in Fig.~\ref{fig1}(b), we observe that false alarms occur when existing models direct their attention to localized regions of background clutters in high-level features.
 In other words, false alarms are often caused by discontinuity modeling of backgrounds in the deeper layers.
 We identify this problem to the following three main reasons:

 \textbf{1) Semantic interaction across feature levels is not established well}.
-IR small targets exhibit limited features owing to their diminutive size.
+As shown in Fig.~\ref{fig1}(a)\ding{172}, IR small targets exhibit limited features owing to their diminutive size.
 Multiple downsampling processes inevitably result in the loss of spatial information.
 This considerably affects the level-to-level feature interactions in the network, eventually leading to poor comprehensive global semantic information encoding.

 \textbf{2) Feature enhancement fails to bridge the information gap between encoders and decoders}.
-There exists a semantic gap between the output features of encoders and the input features of the decoders.
+As shown in Fig.~\ref{fig1}(a)\ding{173}, there exists a semantic gap between the output features of encoders and the input features of the decoders.
 Simple skip connections and dense nested modules are insufficient to enhance the advantageous responses of the features to the decoder, thereby making it challenging to establish a mapping relationship from the IR image to the segmentation space.